Electric rates for other services

 Such rate may be modified by Commission resolution, subject to the criteria set forth in the PUD’s Cogeneration and Small Power Production Service Policy, and FERC rules adopted pursuant to PURPA, Section 210.

 Click here for information about customer-owned generation for facilities that generate more than 100 kW.

-This schedule (“Schedule”) is available in all territory served by the PUD for publicly available electric vehicle charging equipment that is operated by the PUD.
+This covers publicly available electric vehicle charging equipment that is operated by the PUD.

-- Idle Charge: 39 cents per minute of occupancy after 10 minutes of inactivity
+- Idle charge: 40¢ per minute of occupancy after 10 minutes of inactivity